guyVicky/4at/README.md

 Simple Multi-User Chat.

-*The code has fallen to "Rewrite it in Rust" disease.
-You can find the legacy Go version in [./legacy-go-version](./legacy-go-version) if you still need it*
+*This codebase has fallen into my hands and shall be used to train my Rust skills at the cost of butchering and completely trashing the original code.
+Sorry*

 ## Quick Start